 As part of the department’s ongoing race equality work, we are hosting a series of decolonisation talks.
 Student project-team members will invite scholars working on decolonisation to present their work on how decolonisation is best achieved within philosophy and the university more broadly.
 Project-team members will organise and chair events.

-See here for details of our first lecture in the series, in June 2022.
+See here for details of the series.

 We are taking steps towards making our current modules conceptually and demographically decolonised.
 Here’s a list of some of the ongoing work in our current modules:

 - Writing Philosophy: (out of a total of four topics), one topic on Al-Ghazali, an 11th century muslim Persian philosopher, and one topic on black anger as a reaction to slavery and racism featuring a debate between James Baldwin and William F. Buckley.

 - Philosophy of sex: sexual racism, race and pornography.

 - Self and Society: immigration, global justice and colonialism.

 - Feminism: black feminism, decolonising feminism, feminism and capitalism, feminism and climate crisis (including contributions of indigenous knowledge to addressing climate crisis).

 - Political Philosophy: features Mencius – a Chinese philosopher of the 4th century BC